 The 2020 CASP joint action on nitrosamines in toys focused on the level of nitrosamines and nitrosatable substances in balloons, squeeze toys and finger paints.
 16% of the 220 products tested exceeded the limit values set in standard EN 71-12:2013 for nitrosamines and/or nitrosatable substances.
 Eight samples of balloons exceeded the limit values for both substances.
 Only 24% of the samples met the labelling and warnings requirements.
 The percentage of balloons that did not meet the chemical requirements (33%) was significantly higher than that of finger paints (9%) and squeeze toys (3%).
 The majority of samples (179) were purchased in physical stores.
 The percentage of samples that exceeded the limit values for chemical testing did not vary considerably between samples purchased online and those from physical stores.
-However, a higher percentage of the samples purchased in physical stores (73%).
+However, a higher percentage of the samples purchased online (88%) did not meet the labelling and warnings requirements compared to the samples purchased in physical stores (73%).

 The 2021 CASP joint action on toys from non-EU workshops focused on plastic toys and toys with plastic parts for children under and above 36 months collected online and originated from third countries: 84% of toys tested did not meet the applicable safety requirements.
 The detailed results of the project were as follows: Number of toys tested: 92 (50 toys intended for children above 36 months and 42 toys intended for children under 36 months).
 A total of 15 toys (16%) met the testing requirements while 77 toys (84%) did not meet the testing requirements.
-Toys intended for children above 36 months (80%) than toys for children above 36 months (80%).
+Toys intended for children under 36 months presented a slightly larger number of samples that did not meet the requirements (88%) than toys for children above 36 months (80%).
 The market surveillance authorities' checks on warnings, labelling and instructions showed that all the samples (except one) did not meet the requirements.
 Full report expected to be published in June 2022.

 The 2021 CASP joint action on electrical toys focused on electric toys with button cells/other cells; electric ride-on toys; electric toys with lasers/ other lights; and remote-control toys.
 Compliance with the Toy Safety Directive but also other legislation like Directive 2011/65 on the Restriction of Hazardous Substances in Electrical and Electronic Equipment (RoHS) was assessed: 25% of the samples did not meet all the applicable requirements.
 The detailed results of the project were as follows: The number of toys tested was 130 (58 electric toys with button cells/other cells; 34 electric ride-on toys; 24 electric toys with lasers/ other lights; and 14 remote-control toys).
-A total of 75% of the samples (97) met the requirements while 25% of the samples (33) did not meet all the applicable requirements where the most samples did not meet all requirements.
-The product categories where the most samples did not meet all requirements (72%) came from physical shops.
+A total of 75% of the samples (97) met the requirements while 25% of the samples (33) did not meet all the applicable requirements.
+The product categories where the most samples did not meet all requirements were remote-control toys (36%) and electric toys with button cells/other cells (33%).
+The majority of samples (72%) came from physical shops.
 A considerably higher percentage of electric toys purchased online did not meet at least one of the relevant requirements (47%) compared to the percentage of those purchased in physical shops (17%).
 Full report expected to be published in June 2022.